Pairwise Relations Discriminator for Unsupervised Raven's Progressive Matrices: Introduction

 We propose a novel approach, namely, the pairwise relations discriminator (PRD), to tackle this question.
 We reframe the RPM problem into a relation discrimination task.
 The function of the PRD is to determine whether two rows of three cells obey a common rule.
 To train this discriminator, we introduce the alternate relation generator (ARG).
 The ARG generates training samples, together with appropriate targets, using only information from the problem sample.
 Each training sample is a pair of rows labelled 1 if they originate from the same RPM problem and 0 otherwise.
 By reframing the problem, we obtain a labelled dataset which allows us to train the PRD in a fashion similar to supervised methods.
 To solve the original RPM problem, we offer some modifications to the inference process.
 We independently insert each candidate into the empty cell; then, using the PRD we score every pair consisting of a resultant row and each of the first two rows of the problem matrix; finally we select the highest-scoring candidate.

-To verify the effectiveness of the approach, we evaluated our models on the RAVEN test dataset.
-The PRD approach we proposed achieved a mean accuracy of 50.74\%, surpassing the previous best of 28.5\% by a significant margin.
-During the evaluation, we observed that the models produced with unsupervised approaches displayed strengths and weaknesses in the same configurations as humans, seemingly mirroring human intelligence.
-We also obtained valuable insights into training data requirements.
-The inductive bias within the training dataset is not reflected in the model performance during the inference process.
-This allows us to use the test dataset to augment the training dataset.
+To verify the effectiveness of the approach, we evaluated our models on the I-RAVEN test dataset.
+The PRD approach we proposed achieved a mean accuracy of 55.9\%, surpassing the previous best of 28.5\% by a significant margin.
+PRD also performs better on I-RAVEN than RAVEN despite the presence of a short-cut solution in RAVEN.
+This demonstrates that PRD does not exploit the statistical bias present in RAVEN.